kamleshhingra/python_pbl/README.md

-# python_pbl
+# 🎮 Python Multiplayer Minesweeper Race

+Welcome to **Python PBL** — a fresh twist on the classic Minesweeper game!
-This PBL project, built in Python, turns Minesweeper into a real-time multiplayer race!
-Players connect to a server and compete on the same shared board, with all moves instantly visible.
-It's a fast-paced, networked, and competitive take on the iconic puzzle game.
+This project turns Minesweeper into a **real-time multiplayer race**, where players connect to a server, share the same board, and compete to clear it faster than their opponents.

 # Highlights
 1-  **Multiplayer Mode** – Play with friends over a shared board.